Suleyman's Eagle: History

 Translated into English: "In the Name of Allah, Most Gracious, Most Merciful."
 Embossed on the opposite side is the name of the master-manufacturer, "Suleyman", as well as the date of creation - year 189 of the Hijri calendar (equivalent to years 796–797 of the Gregorian calendar).

-The official website of the Hermitage specified that the information about the place of manufacture of figurines can not be read, but the scientific community widely believes that this relic is made in Basra (now The Republic of Iraq) - one of the cultural and craft centers of the Arab Caliphate.
+The official website of the Hermitage specified that the information about the place of manufacture of figurines can not be read, but the scientific community widely believes that this relic is made in Basra (now part of Iraq) - one of the cultural and craft centers of the Abbasid state.
 Only three similar in shape figurines exist in the world: in the Museum of Islamic Art in Berlin; in the city of Lucca in Italy; and in Saint Catherine's Monastery in Egypt.